xddq/schema2typebox/README.md

     -i, --input
-       Specifies the relative path to the file containing the JSON schema that will be used to generated typebox types.
+       Specifies the relative path to the file containing the JSON schema that will be used to generated typebox code.
 Defaults to "schema.json".

     -o, --output
        Specifies the relative path to generated file that will contain the typebox code.
-Defaults to "generated-types.ts".
+Defaults to "generated-typebox.ts".

     --output-stdout
-       Does not generate an output file and prints the generated code to stdout instead.
-Has precedence over -o/--output.
+       Does not generate an output file and prints the generated code to stdout

 ```